 - Security: hardware accelerators for AES and SSL/TLS

-- Arduino IDE compatible: you can program the ESP32 with the Arduino IDE (Windows, Mac OS X and Linux installation instructions)
+- Arduino IDE compatible: you can program the ESP32 with the Arduino IDE using the Arduino core.
+(Windows, Mac OS X, and Linux installation instructions).
+You can also use other IDEs to program the ESP32 with the Arduino core (like VS Code with the PlatformIO extension, for example).

 - Compatible with MicroPython: you can program the ESP32 with MicroPython firmware (Get started with MicroPython on ESP32)